FreeAndFair/Qubie/README.md

 Development Instructions
 ===

-Current development on the prototype *Qubie* is taking place on the Raspberry Pi platform.
+Development on the prototype version of *Qubie* is taking place on the Raspberry Pi platform.
 It is dependent on the following libraries, tools, and frameworks:

 * [Python] [5]
 * [Node.js] [6]